Falkicon/strategy/README.md

 ## Overview

-**Strategy** is a World of Warcraft addon designed to help tanks and party leaders share concise, actionable encounter strategies in Mythic+ dungeons.
+**Strategy** is a World of Warcraft addon designed to help tanks and party leaders share concise, actionable encounter strategies in Mythic+ dungeons and raids.

 Instead of relying on complex auto-detection or target scanning, Strategy provides a clean **Strategy Panel** that automatically appears when you enter a supported instance.
 The panel lists every boss and critical trash pack in progression order.